What is the best digital audio workstation?

 7 - Avid Pro Tools

-Industry standard DAW for professional & home recording studio engineers
+The Industry standard DAW for professionals

 Avid Pro Tools is considered the undisputed king of all DAWs.
 Whether or not that title sits well with any other DAW user is irrelevant, at some point of the journey for any music you create or contribute to in some way, once it is released professionally, it will most likely have passed through the desk of a Pro Tools engineer.